-Fascinated by the Rainbow Mountains of Peru?
+Fascinated by Vinicunca, the Rainbow Mountain of Peru?
 You’re not alone – get ready for a deep dive into this beautiful natural wonder.

 The Rainbow Mountains of Peru, known locally as Vinicunca, offer more than just an excellent hike or adventure.
 This multi-coloured mountain range is a feast for the eyes and food for the soul.

-Situated in the Andes Mountains, about 100km from the former capital city of the ancient Incan Empire, Cuzco, you’ll find the collection of mountain peaks that form Rainbow Mountain.
+Situated in the Andes Mountains, about 100 km from the former capital city of the ancient Incan Empire, Cusco, you’ll find the collection of mountain peaks that form Rainbow Mountain.
 And, boy, are they worth exploring.

 At first glance, their stunning beauty and the rising number of tourists visiting Peru’s Rainbow Mountains might seem like a run-of-the-mill tourist destination.